KKolvin/CS411-Fall2022/docs/ideas.md

 1. Food: put in a list of items/ingredients that you already have in your home and upload it.
-Using that we'll match that with recipes and it will give back the user recipes/meals that they can create with what they already have.
+Using that we'll match that with recipes and it will give back the user recipes/meals that they can create with what they already have. (spoonacular API).
+We can give the user the recipe and the ingredients they dont have and where they can get it.